DGSchaffer/dgschaffer/README.md

 ### Hi there 👋

 My name is Daniel, from Vienna.
-I am starting to learn HTML, CSS and Javascript, in order to become a Web Developer.
+I am about to start learning HTML, CSS and Javascript, in order to become a Web Developer.